AdobeDocs/target.en/help/main/c-activities/t-test-ab/sample-size-determination.md

 ![probability_distributions image](assets/probability_distributions.png)

 Because of the large overlap between the two ranges, the test cannot determine whether the conversion rates are different.
 Therefore, this test with 100 visitors cannot distinguish between the two offers.
-However, if Target exposes the offers to 5,000 visitors each, then there is a 95% chance that the observed conversion rates fall in the ranges of 9% to 11% and 14% to 16%, respectively.
+However, if [!DNL Target] exposes the offers to 5,000 visitors each, there is a 95% chance that the observed conversion rates fall in the ranges of 9% to 11% and 14% to 16%, respectively.

 ![probability_distributions2 image](assets/probability_distributions2.png)

 In this case, it is unlikely that the test comes to a wrong conclusion, so the test with 5,000 visitors can distinguish between the two offers.
-The test with 5,000 visitors has a confidence interval of approximately +/-1%.
-This means the test can detect differences of about 1%.
+The test with 5,000 visitors has a confidence interval of +/-1%.
+This means that the test can detect differences of about 1%.
 Therefore, even more visitors would be needed if the true conversion rates of the offers were, for example, 10% and 10.5% instead of 10% and 15%.

 ### Baseline conversion rate {#section_39380C9CA3C649B6BE6E1F8A06178B05}

 The baseline conversion rate is the conversion rate of the control offer (offer A).
-Often, you have a good sense of the conversion level for the offer based on prior experience.
+Often, you have a good sense of the conversion level for the offer based on experience.
 If that is not the case, for example because it is a new type of offer or creative, the test can be allowed to run for a day or so to get a rough estimate of the baseline conversion rate that can be used in the sample size calculation.

 ### Number of visitors {#section_19009F165505429E95291E6976E498DD}